 Partners are working with Government to develop a Monitoring and Evaluation framework for the Deal.
 The framework will set targets and measure outcomes across all the City Region Deal projects and themes - capturing the economic, inclusive and environmental impacts of the Deal.
-This will capture the impact that the Deal is having on groups with protected characteristics, especially women, disabled people and ethnic minorities.
+This will capture the impact that the Deal is having on groups with protected characteristics, especially women, disabled people and ethnic mintorities.

-look at how deals affect their longer-term financial plans, capital programmes and borrowing strategies ensure Regional councils have Capital Budget Strategies that detail priorities for Council capital investment over the medium to long-term and which set out that enough staff, money, expertise and skills are available to develop and deliver deals including sufficient project management capacity and expertise; a plan on how they could be funded.
-Qualified accountants work in all Councils.
+look at how deals affect their longer-term financial plans, capital programmes and borrowing strategies ensure that enough staff, money, expertise and skills are available to develop and deliver deals including sufficient The Council uses general fund resources to increase the provision of affordable housing in the city, through lending to arms' length limited liability partnerships under the National Housing Trust and Edinburgh Living initiatives with £900.555m provided in the 10-year strategy.
+These projects are self-financing because of income from affordable rents.
+However, it should be noted that at present the City of Edinburgh Council only has project management capacity and expertise; consent to borrow from the Scottish Government for Edinburgh Living LLP up to 2023-24 for a total of £248.000m.
+This along with £16.000m for West Edinburgh Transport Appraisal (WETA) is included with the Capital Budget Strategy 2020-30.
+The Capital Budget Strategy details priorities for council capital investment over the medium to long-term and sets out a plan on how they could be funded The Finance function, within the Council's Resources Directorate, has qualified accountants working throughout the Division and the Treasury Team hold a range of Treasury, Investment and Banking qualifications.
 The Scottish Government and councils should: consider how best to make more information publicly available as to the reasons behind key decisions on funding and project selection for signed deals and those still in development, to promote understanding and support effective scrutiny; The projects within the 15-year Deal have been agreed and are not subject to change, unless the change process flags significant risks to cost, scope or time. improve arrangements for sharing knowledge and learning across deals in the interest of improving the deal process; and A cross-Scotland City Region Deal PMO group has been established and meet frequently (roughly bi-monthly).
 City Region Deal PMO members also contact one another frequently for assistance and for sharing experience and knowledge of the process.
 The Scottish Government often facilitates these links. regularly review the governance and accountability arrangements for deals to ensure they are clear and operate effectively.
 Section 3 of the Deal Document , which covers Governance, Accountability and Risk Management states that the governance structure will be reviewed to determine its continuing relevance by the Edinburgh Joint Committee on an annual basis as part of the Annual Report.
 This was reviewed and discussed in detail as part of the Annual Report, published in September 2019, and the Annual Conversation with both Governments, which also took place in September 2019.
 This will again take place in summer 2020.
 The City of Edinburgh Council acts as the Accountable Body for the Deal partners, managing the flow of finances from Governments to partners.
 An internal audit is taking place and its findings when available will be published and reported to the next Committee.